Using the Javascript SDK

 Reacting to user selections

-In case where you have a complex product page and want to adjust the cart based on user selection, you can use the setItems function returned by the initial button render.
+If you have a complex product page and want to adjust the cart based on user selections, you can use the functions returned by the initial button render.

 const simplerCheckout = Simpler.checkout({